May 24 Fireworks

 Processing: this shot had some colour cleanup in Adobe Bridge, and was cropped a bit from the original.

-This site has some good info on Fireworks shots as well.
+Links: This site has some good info on Fireworks shots as well.
 Check it out.

 http://digital-photography-school.com/blog/how-to-photograph-fireworks/